 However, if you can accommodate the extra inch or two of width, choosing between a 60% and 65% keyboard depends on how much you need the arrow keys.
 I personally don’t miss dedicated arrow keys when using a 60%, as I’m used to having arrow keys on a function layer.
 But that doesn’t apply to everyone, and I know many people who prefer having dedicated arrow keys for convenience.

 Do note that while you have dedicated arrow keys on a 65% keyboard, you’re still going to need to use the function (Fn) key to access F1 to F12 and extra nav cluster keys.
 So if you don’t like the idea of having to do that, 65% keyboards still aren’t for you.
 Look for a 75% or TKL keyboard instead.

 Unclear about mechanical keyboard sizes and what we mean by “75%” or “TKL”?
 Check out our guide to keyboard sizes for a quick introduction to some of the terminology.

 65% keyboards are the hot new thing in mechanical keyboards, which makes choosing the best 65 percent keyboard harder than it used to be.
 But with extra choice comes the chance to get the right keyboard for you, whether you’re a dedicated typist or an FPS gamer looking for the most responsive switches you can get.

 If you only have time to look at one keyboard, the Durgod Hades 68 is definitely the one you should check out.
 It gets almost everything right and has a wide range of switch options.
-It might be bested in some areas by mechanical keyboards like the Leopold FC660C and Drop ALT High Profile, but it’s a sensible middle-ground choice that should work for most users.
+It might be bested in some areas by mechanical keyboards like the Leopold FC660C and Ducky One 3 SF, but it’s a sensible middle-ground choice that should work for most users.